All data sent to and from Microkeeper servers is done via a 256-bit SSL encrypted connection, this can be verified

-Microkeeper is ISO 27001:2013 which is globally recognised as the premier Information Security Management System (ISMS) standard.
+Microkeeper is ISO 27001:2013 which is globally recognized as the premier Information Security Management System (ISMS) standard.

 Compliance is a requirement of SBR and thus permitted to submit STP data which can be found on the Standard Business Reporting Product Register.

 Microkeeper delivers best-in-class availability.
 Microkeeper uses multiple redundancy technologies for our servers, networks, databases, and data.